aurelia/aurelia/docs/user-docs/developer-guides/scenarios/attributemapper.md

 );
 ```

-In the example above, we are registering a global mapping for `foo-bar` attribute to `FooBar` property, which will be applicable for all elements.
+In the example above, we are registering a global mapping for `foo-bar` attribute to `FooBar` property, which will apply to all elements.
 We are also registering mappings for individual elements.
-Note that the key of the object is the [`nodeName`](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeName) of the element, thus for an element it needs to be the element name in upper case.
-Note that in the example above, we are mapping the `fizz-buzz` attribute differently for `<input>` and `<my-ce>` elements.
+Note that the key of the object is the [`nodeName`](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeName) of the element; thus, for an element, it needs to be the element name in upper case.
+In the example above, we map the `fizz-buzz` attribute differently for `<input>` and `<my-ce>` elements.

 With this custom mapping registered, we can expect the following to work.